snowplow-archive/dev-environment/README.md

 ### Dependencies

 To use this development environment, you need to have [Vagrant] [vagrant-install] and [VirtualBox] [virtualbox-install] installed.

-The environment should work fine on Linux / Mac / Windows hosts.

 We also recommend installing vagrant-vbguest to prevent the VirtualBox Guest Additions from getting out of sync: